ioanbsu/surveillance/README.md

 To get ip address of a box do `ifconfig`.
 Steps to get started
 1. Install ansible: `sudo apt-get install ansible`
+2. Configure what cameras to record data from
+3. Configure `surveillance.yaml`
-2. Run ansible playbook `ansible-playbook --ask-become-pass ./surveillance.yaml`
+4. Run ansible playbook `ansible-playbook -i "localhost," -c local --ask-become-pass ./surveillance.yaml`